 The first (and perhaps most important) step is a thorough history and physical exam of the neck, shoulder, forearm, wrist and hand.
 Your chiropractors will also perform specific orthopedic and neurological tests that are effective in establishing a diagnosis.
 In order to confirm the diagnosis of CTS, a nerve conduction study may be performed.
 Other tests may include diagnostic your chiropractor might order include ultrasound and MRI.

 Carpal tunnel syndrome is commonly treated at Omagh Chiropractic.
-Our chiropractor offers treatment strategies that consist of manual therapy, therapeutic (stretching/strengthening) exercise, chiropractic manipulation and ergonomic assessment/advice.
+Our chiropractor offers strategies that consist of manual therapy, therapeutic (stretching/strengthening) exercise, chiropractic manipulation and ergonomic assessment/advice.
 While at home, RICE (rest, ice, compression, elevation) is helpful.
 Also, your chiropractor may recommend a wrist brace to wear at night.
 Other conservative methods that are not provided at Omagh Chiropractic (but may be worth trying) are acupuncture and yoga.
 The most invasive, last resort for pain resulting from carpal tunnel syndrome is surgery.
 Even when surgery goes well (it is estimated that about 60% of surgeries result in full recovery), symptoms may return within two years.
 Complications from surgery include scarring, infection, pain, stiffness, loss of motion, and nerve damage.
 That being said, if you are suffering from CTS, explore conservative options first.
-So many patients have experienced the lasting benefits of the treatments provided at Omagh Chiropractic.
+So many patients have experienced the lasting benefits when attending Omagh Chiropractic.
 We want you to join them-It’s your turn to experience relief!!